bitrise-io/devcenter/_articles/en/bitrise-cli/step-timeout.md

 tag:
 - cli
 - steps
-summary: Ensure that your builds do not exceed the time limit by setting up Step timeout for Steps that might cause builds to hang.
+description: Ensure that your builds do not exceed the time limit by setting up Step timeout for Steps that might cause builds to hang.
 redirect_from: []
 menu: